MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/change-feed-modes.md

 :::image type="content" source="media/change-feed-modes/enroll-in-preview.png" alt-text="Screenshot of All versions and deletes change feed mode feature in Preview Features page in Subscriptions overview in Azure portal.":::

 Before you submit your request, ensure that you have at least one Azure Cosmos DB account in the subscription.
 This account can be an existing account or a new account that you created to try out the preview feature.
-If you have no accounts in the subscription when the Azure Cosmos DB team receives your request, the request is declined because there are no accounts to apply the feature to.
+If you have no accounts in the subscription when your request is received, the request is declined because there are no accounts to apply the feature to.

 The Azure Cosmos DB team reviews your request and contacts you via email to confirm which Azure Cosmos DB accounts in the subscription you want to enroll in the preview.
 To use the preview, you must have [continuous backups](../continuous-backup-restore-introduction.md) configured for your Azure Cosmos DB account.
 Continuous backups can be enabled either before or after being admitted to the preview, but continuous backups must be enabled before you attempt to read from the change feed in all versions and deletes mode.

 ### Parse the response object

 The response object is an array of items that represent each change.
 Different properties will be populated depending on the change type.
-There is currently no way to get the previous version of items for either replace or delete operations.
+There's currently no way to get the previous version of items for either replace or delete operations.

 * Create operations
     ```json